 Youth Backcountry Camps

-Each summer the Tahoe Rim Trail Association partners with Tahoe Institute for Natural Science (TINS) and The American Red Cross to offer Youth Backcountry Camps to junior high and high school students.
-In the same spirit of our guided hikes for adults, Youth Backcountry Camps provide an opportunity for youth to get outdoors with their peers to discover and experience firsthand the beauty of the Lake Tahoe region.
-These camps are designed for youth with little or no experience living, working and traveling in the backcountry, but will require a basic level of physical fitness.
+This summer the Tahoe Rim Trail Association is partnering with the Tahoe Institute for Natural Science (TINS) to offer Youth Backcountry Camps to junior high and high school students.
+Youth Backcountry Camps provide an opportunity for youth to get outdoors with their peers to discover and experience firsthand the beauty of the Lake Tahoe region.

 • Backcountry living skills